The-OpenROAD-Project/OpenROAD/src/grt/README.md

 antennas.
 It uses the  `antennachecker` tool to identify any nets with antenna violations and, for each such net, the exact number of diodes necessary to fix the antenna violation.

+Options description:

+- `-macro_halo_x`.
+Specify the horizontal halo size (in microns) around macros.
+- `-macro_halo_y`.
+Specify the vertical halo size (in microns) around macros.
+Both options above should be the same defined during the floorplanning.

 Example: `repair_antenna sky130_fd_sc_hs__diode_2/DIODE`